 Pizza Near Empire State Building

-While many businesses, organizations, and points of interest (such as parks and schools) have very specific address information associated with them in Google’s Local Search database, people do sometimes want to use landmarks and other more ambiguous locations in their searches, such as neighborhoods (like “pizza in Soho”).
+While many businesses, organizations, and points of interest (such as parks and schools) have particular address information associated with them in Google’s Local Search database, people do sometimes want to use landmarks and other more ambiguous locations in their searches, such as neighborhoods (like “pizza in Soho”).

 A recent patent application from Google pinpoints some of the difficulties that Google’s Local Search may have with searches such as “restaurants near space needle,” where searchers may not be providing much actual geographic information in their searches.
-It also describes how the search engine might fill in the information it has about locations in its geographic database with user-submitted data.
+It also describes how the search engine might fill in its information about locations in its geographic database with user-submitted data.

 People who use Google Maps can create their own personalized maps and share them with others, but I hadn’t seen anything from Google that stated that they might use information from those maps in Local Search results until this patent filing.